T

 viewpoint

-A wide boardwalk located just below the Château Frontenac, offering panoramic views of the St. Lawrence River and Lower Town.
-It's a perfect spot for a leisurely stroll and people-watching.
+A wide boardwalk located just below the Château Frontenac, offering panoramic views of the St. Lawrence River, the Lower Town, and Lévis.
+It's a perfect spot for a leisurely stroll.

 3. Midday